avdgrinten/riot-challenge2016/README.md

 ### Live version

-You can try out this game at http://52.3.70.157/ (hosted at Amzaon AWS)
+You can try out this game at http://52.3.70.157/ (hosted at Amzaon AWS).
+The page works best on Firefox and Chrome.
+Edge and recent IE versions are supported too.

 ### Prerequisites